wolframkriesing/site-stitcher/README.md

 - `npm run dev:typecheck` continuous typechecking
 - `npm run dev:start` continuously updates the served files, just reload the browser, useful when developing the templates etc.

+## Other

+How to make a webp image?
+Inside the docker container `cwebp` the executable is available, use like so:
+`cwebp -q 80 in.pgn -o out.webp`